-In this article, our Colorado criminal defense lawyers will address:
+In this article, our Denver Colorado criminal defense lawyers will address:

-- 1. What are deceptive sales and business practices?
+- 1. What are deceptive trade practices under CRS 6-1-105?

 - 5. Related Offenses

-- Misleading advertising
+- Misleading advertising to the general public

 - False statements about a competitor’s product or practices